 health careers summer camp for high school students interested in learning about

 health professions.
+The 2016 MASH program will be held June 6-17.
 Exposure to different areas of medicine and health-related

 professions is an integral part of the MASH experience.
 Students interact with